stratasan/engineering/docs/how_we_communicate.md

 we work to communicate availability in a manner considerate to our teammates.

 We also work to make sure that important decisions are well-documented.
-Chat is, generally speaking, more ephemereal so most important developer conversations should occur via email or GitHub comments.
+Chat is, generally speaking, more ephemeral so most important developer conversations should occur via email or GitHub comments.

 ### Slack Considerations